Super-resolution positron emission tomography by intensity modulation: Proof of concept: Background and Theory

-In view of this simplified theory, resolution-recovery methods based on accurate correction of the resolution response, discussed in the above section, are equivalent to computing the pseudoinverse solution and, if needed, employing motions to increase sampling for eliminating the potential occurrence of aliasing errors.
-The collimation-based approach of Metzler~\etal\ expands the BW of a system by effectively decreasing the detector size while increasing the sampling to the level that is commensurate with the expanded BW.
+In view of this simplified theory, the above-discussed MB image reconstruction methods for PET are equivalent to computing the pseudoinverse solution and, if needed, employing oversampled data to eliminate aliasing and allow full restoration of signal up to $\nu_N$.
+The work of Metzler~\etal\ expands the BW of a PET system by effectively decreasing the detector size while increasing the sampling to the level that is commensurate with the expanded BW.